-Field trips are educational activities and student participation is expected.
-Students must be prepared to benefit from the experience and not create an undue liability for other students, teachers, chaperones, and/or district.
+Field trips are educational activities and attendance is required.
+Students must be prepared to benefit from experience and not create an undue liability for other students, teachers, chaperones, and/or district.
 All field trips require a parent permission slip that is completely filled out.
 Parent chaperones may not bring other siblings on the field trip.